lacojim/FreeFactoryQT/README.md

 **FreeFactory** is a powerful, user-friendly media conversion system designed for both casual users and broadcast professionals.
 Originally developed for in-house use at a television station by a broadcast engineer with 40 years of experience, it has evolved from a set of BASH scripts into a full-featured Python3 application with a Qt6 interface.

-While **FreeFactory** is designed to make using FFmpeg easier, it supports nearly EVERY FFmpeg option available making FreeFactory the most capible front end for FFmpeg in existence today.
+While **FreeFactory** is designed to make using FFmpeg easier, it supports nearly EVERY FFmpeg option available making FreeFactory the most capable front end for FFmpeg in existence today.
 While we attempt to hide options that are not compatible with each other from being selected, it is and will be an ongoing process as FFmpeg is a most complicated project.
 Most common options are currently supported.
 We thrive to be the closest GUI to an (un)offical GUI as possible, which does not exist.

-**FreeFactory** simplifies complex encoding workflows into reusable, sharable *Factories*.
+**FreeFactory** simplifies complex encoding workflows into reusable, shareable *Factories*.
 While FFmpeg is incredibly powerful, its syntax can be intimidating — **FreeFactory** makes it all accessible without sacrificing any advanced capability.

 The real hidden power within **FreeFactory** is the notify service.
 This allows creating shared (local or network) dropboxes which have a dedicated Factory assigned to each of them.
 Once a file is copied into one of these drop folders, the background service will pick it up, process it according to factory specifications of the folder and deliver to the outbox.
 Completely transparent to the user.
 This is a fantastic feature for production houses, television stations and news operations alike.
 It is highly recommended to have a dedicated FreeFactory server for high usage facilities.

 FreeFactory is currently included with the **AVLinux** distribution: https://www.bandshed.net/2026/03/01/av-linux-and-mx-moksha-25-1-released/ .
-Also available for Fedora Linux through the FreeFactoryQT COPR repository: https://copr.fedorainfracloud.org/coprs/lexridge/freefactoryqt/
+Also available for Fedora Linux through the FreeFactoryQT COPR repository: https://copr.fedorainfracloud.org/coprs/lexridge/freefactoryqt/ .
+Supprted releases for Fedora 42, 43 and 44.
+We would most welcome packagers for other distributions to help make this more available to package managers.

 ---